Elementary School Programs

 4. What criteria are used for the APAAS selection process?

 Criteria considered in the application process include achievement, ability and creativity components.
 APAAS application criteria are compiled and compared.
 Program placement is offered to the highest scoring students in order of score until all classes are filled.
-The OLSAT is not included in the APAAS application process.
-Applicants may request their child's APAAS application score report via a form that opens on our website in mid-June.
+Applicants may request their child's 2024 APAAS application score report by filling out the form here: APAAS Application Score Report

 5. What information is considered in the application process?